yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Store Cookies it obtains in HTTP responses.
 * Send Cookies in subsequent HTTP requests.

-#### Downgrade to App2Web
+### Downgrade to App2Web

-If *Client App* reaches a *User-Interacting Authorization Server* but no app claims its url, it needs to complete the flow on the browser.
-It may be impossible to relaunch the last authorization request on the browser as it might have included single-use elements such as a *request_uri* which by now has been used and is therefore no longer valid.
+If *Client App* reaches a *User-Interacting Authorization Server* but no app claims its url, a new flow MUST be intiated using the browser.
+It is NOT RECOMMENDED to relaunch the current flow's last authorization request on the browser as:

+* Single-use elements such as a *request_uri* might have been used, therefore relaunching on the browser might fail.
+* Upstream Authorization Servers may have returned necessary cookies to *Client App*, which are unavailable to the browser.
-In such case *Client App* MUST start over, generating a new authorization request without the **app2app** scope, which is then launched on the browser.

-The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not elaborated in this document.
+Therefore *Client App* MUST start a new flow, launching on the browser a new authorization request without the **app2app** scope, which then follows an *App2Web* flow as described in "OAuth 2.0 for Native Apps" {{RFC8252}}.

 ### Processing by User-Interacting Authorization Server's App: